 "Brilliant idea - kept everything I needed in a clean and convenient location.

 I didn't have to bother the nurses or get up for things I needed." - Patient Pod user, Kent Hospital

 "The staff called me by my full name correctly.
 Nice to have the paper and pen to take notes when the doctor comes around.
 Everyone who came to see me talked about it!" - Patient Pod user

 "Decreased germ transfer, less clutter at the bedside and less chance of lost belongings.
 But what I liked best was the personal touch of giving it to the patient." - RN, Winnie Palmer Hospital

 As clinicians and families weighed in on the Pod's design, we included other items sorely need from the patient's viewpoint: a notepad and pen, at hand for when the doctor gives a patient or family member important information.
-A message clip (within the little green pear) for the patient (or patient's daughter, in my case) to post an important message, sort of like the "patient's white board".
+A message clip (within the little green pear) for the patient to post an important message, sort of like the "patient's white board".
 The patient also gets to write their preferred name and insert a personal photo in front, so that everyone coming into the room will "know" the person in that bed the moment they walk in the door.
 It makes for an easy way for the care team to engage with patients personally and authentically.